TheKersalMassive/ReskinPS5/README.md

 ## Can you add support for any extensions or add-ons?
-No as I don't use any extensions, plugins or add-ons.
+No as I don't use any extensions (apart from Extra Metadata Loader), plugins or add-ons.
 However, you can always mod the theme if you prefer.

 ## I want to show game logos in the Game Details view